Calistoga urges Napa County to revise tree cutting ordinance

-A resolution unanimously approved by the City Council on Tuesday requests the County Board of Supervisors to protect old-growth trees by enacting a moratorium on forest and woodland removal until the County's Water Quality & Tree Protection Ordinance can be revised.
+A resolution unanimously approved by the City Council this week requests the county Board of Supervisors to protect old-growth trees by enacting a moratorium on forest and woodland removal until the county's Water Quality & Tree Protection Ordinance can be revised.

 The resolution was initiated by Napa Schools for Climate Action (NSCA), and supported by the Calistoga Green Committee.
 NSCA has been attending city meetings up and down the valley giving presentations about the importance of preserving trees and woodlands in the county, and in July urged the Green Committee to present the resolution to the City Council.